Ryclic/Pong/readme.md

-# Just the simple Pong game recreated in Java
+# The original Pong game recreated in Java